avocado-framework/avocado/docs/source/TestParameters.rst

              |  // single variant is passed to Test
              |
        +-----------+
-       |  Runner   |  // iterates through tests and runs each test with
+       |  Runner   |  // iterates through tests and variants to run all
-       +-----^-----+  // all variants supplied by Varianter
+       +-----^-----+  // desired combinations specified by "--execution-order"
              |
              |
    +-------------------+ provide variants +-----------------------+